twoh/twoh-android-material-design/README.md

 ## Installation

 1. Clone this project
-2. Immport as a module on Android Studio
+2. Import as a module on Android Studio
 3. Sync & run it

 ## Credits